rehanvdm/warpurl-api-docs/docs/src/managing-subscriptions/subscription.md

 The verification process can take between 5 minutes to 24 hours for the DNS records to propagate after the CNAME records have been added.

-You can hit the Refresh button in the top right to check verify that the records exist.
+You can hit the REFRESH button in the top right corner to check if the records have propagated and exist.
 As soon as they do, we start creating the infrastructure.

 ---
 ![Subscription being Created](./images/new/3_1_creating_sub.png)

-It takes about 15 minutes to create the infrastructure for your Subscription, hit the REFRESH button in the top right to move to the next step.
+It takes about 15 minutes to create the infrastructure for your Subscription, again hit the REFRESH button in the top right corner to move to the next step.

 ---
 ![DNS Records](./images/new/4_cloudfront_dns.png)

-The infrastructure is now complete.
+The infrastructure has now been created.
 All that is left is to point the Shorting domain and Admin domain to the newly provisioned infrastructure.
 This is done by creating the last 2 DNS CNAME records.

 ::: warning IMPORTANT